JetTypes/.github/profile/README.md

 ## Join us

 We are always accepting contributors in our projects, although we don't accept all requests neither should you expect us to do so.
+To join us please see [Contributing](https://github.com/JetTypes/.github/blob/main/assets/info/CONTRIBUTE.md).

 ## Our Standards

 Before contribuiting, please make sure to take a look at all of the rules of each repository, following the mindset that each repository may have a different ruleset.
 Take a look at our **training-kit** to learn about lots of things.

 ## Links

 > [!WARNING]
 > These links may be outdated
-> or not used anymore, please
+> or not used anymore, we recommend you to always check other sources first.
-> always check the src.

 - [Software](https://github.com/orgs/JetTypes/repositories)
 - [Compilers](https://github.com/JetTypes/.github/blob/main/assets/info/COMPILERS.md)